Bill Johnson (rugby league): Background

-Bill Johnson's birth was registered in Newport district, Monmouthshire, he was the son of Thomas D. Johnson, and Elizabeth Francis, whose marriage was registered during second ¼ 1915 in Newport district, Monmouthshire, he died aged 82.
+Bill Johnson's birth was registered in Newport district, Monmouthshire, he was the son of Thomas D. Johnson, and Elizabeth Frances, whose marriage was registered during second ¼ 1915 in Newport district, Monmouthshire, he died aged 82.

 Playing career

 International honours

-Bill Johnson won a cap for Wales while at Huddersfield in 1938, and won a cap for England in 1941.
+Bill Johnson won a cap for Wales while at Huddersfield in 1938.

 County Cup Final appearances

 Bill Johnson played on the in Huddersfield's 18–10 victory over Hull F.C. in the 1938–39 Yorkshire Cup Final during the 1938–39 season at Odsal Stadium, Bradford on Saturday 22 October 1938.